 Train driver trauma

 It's not just the trespasser and train passengers who can suffer serious consequences as a result of dangerous behaviour around the tracks; the train driver can also suffer.
-The train driver will have the fright of their life if they suddenly see somebody appear on the tracks and have to slam the brakes on.
+He will have the fright of their life if they suddenly see somebody appear on the tracks and have to slam the brakes on.
 Pedestrian-train collisions are deeply traumatic to train drivers.

 Infrabel's actions against trespassing